Introduction to Insolvency Program

 - Explain the different types of recoverable transactions and be able to identify those transactions from a set of facts.

 - Adjudicate on the proofs of debt, explain the type of supporting documentation required for proofs of debt, rank the creditors claims in order of priority, explain the process to declare a dividend, and calculate available funds.

 - Explain the importance of the proper handling of creditor queries and be able to respond to a range of common creditor queries.

 - Give brief explanations on lodgments with ASIC using EXAD, time recording, filing systems, file notes, insolvency accounting systems, insurance and FEG, and

-- Complete a Form 524 (Receipts and Payments) and a basic RATA (Note the training will cover existing forms until ASIC releases updated forms for the ILRA - information on updated forms will be provided to attendees that complete the course prior to new forms being released)
+- Complete a Form 524 (Receipts and Payments) and a basic RATA (Note the training will cover existing forms until ASIC releases updated ones for the ILRA - information on updated forms will be provided to attendees that complete the course prior to new forms being released).